aviart/gd-star-rating/readme.txt

   Import voting data from other rating plugins
 * Export:
   Export rating data and templates to CSV format
+* Setup:
+  Upgrade and setup options
 * Security:
   Access levels and rights used mainly for WPMU
-* Setup:
+* Wizard:
-  Upgrade and setup options
+  Easy to follow, simplified plugin settings

 == Installation ==